School Counseling FAQs

 If it becomes evident that a student is unable to achieve at least a “C” average, the placement will be reviewed.
 If the recommendation is that the student be reassigned to the regular academic program, a conference with the student, parent, teacher and school counselor will be scheduled.

 Students are required to successfully pass the New Jersey High School Proficiency Assessment (HSPA) in language arts literacy and mathematics.
+Beginning with the 2014-15 school year, the HSPA is being replaced with the Partnership for Assessment of Readiness of College and Careers (PARCC) exam.
+Additional information will be forthcoming.
 A student who fails one or more portions of this assessment, must attend a remedial program until he/she demonstrates mastery of the proficiency.

 NAVIANCE is a web-based college and career exploration and test-prep program.
-The link to NAVIANCE can be found on the NWR website, Student Services, Naviance links.
+The link to NAVIANCE can be found on the NWR website.
 Students receive login information and parents will also receive an account linked to their child’s account.
 Students will be able to take a personality type indicator survey as well as a career interest survey.
 The program provides career exploration and a college search program.
 The use of “scattergrams” allows students to view recent admission decisions for NWR graduates at various colleges and universities.
 This tool can assist students in estimating the likelihood of acceptance at prospective schools.
-An interactive, test-prep program is also available and is a great cost-free tool for students to use in preparation of the SAT.
+An interactive, test-prep program is also available and is a great cost-free tool for students to use in preparation of the PSAT, ACT, and SAT.